dzen-dhall/dzen-dhall/README.md

 dzen-dhall will put some files to `~/.config/dzen-dhall/`

 Files in `src/` and `lib/` subdirectories are set read-only by default - the user should not edit them, because they contain the implementation.
 They are still exposed to make it easier to debug the configuration.

+### Installing plugins

+`dzen-dhall` comes with a plugin system capable of pulling pieces of Dhall code with metadata either from a [curated set of plugins](https://github.com/dzen-dhall/plugins) or from third-party sources.

 ## Troubleshooting